Background and Local Rugby Clubs

 - By applying deep friction massage, one hinders this build-up of tissue and promotes the formation of more tolerable elastic fibrous tissue.

-A sports massage may be painful when treating certain injuries, but it will help to reduce pain in the long run, speed up the rate at which a player recovers from injury and stop the injuries from becoming more serious problems.
+A sports massage or an Osteopathy treatment may be painful when treating certain injuries, but it will help to reduce pain in the long run, speed up the rate at which a player recovers from injury and stop the injuries from becoming more serious problems.

 - By altering the signalling pathways involved in the inflammatory process, massage is reported to decrease secondary injury and reduce nerve sensitisation.

 - This results in the reduction or prevention of pain and increased recovery from tissue damage.

 - Sports massage reduces the risk of secondary injuries associated with intense exercise.